nextflow-io/nextflow/docs/azure.rst

 Active Directory Authentication
 ===============================

-As of version ``22.09.7-edge``, service principal credentials can optionally be used instead of Shared Keys for Azure Batch and Storage accounts.
+As of version ``22.09.7-edge``, `Service Principal <https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal>`_ credentials can optionally be used instead of Shared Keys for Azure Batch and Storage accounts.

 The Service Principal should have the at least the following role assignments :